 Getting your ear pierced isn't really a big deal anymore.
 Heck, even nose piercings are pretty tame fare in contemporary Western society.
-It's pretty normal nowadays, and thus you would assume that there are no major health risks anymore.
+It's pretty normal nowadays, and thus you might assume that there are no major health risks anymore.
 Surely we would have ironed out all the kinks by now, right?
 Right?

 Unfortunately, even the most mundane of piercings can have terrifying side effects.
 On rare occasions, they can even be deadly.
-Between infections, blood borne pathogens, and your body just generally hating having metal put in it, when getting pierced goes wrong it can be a life-altering ordeal.
+Between infections, bloodborne pathogens, and your body just generally hating having metal put in it, when getting pierced goes wrong it can be a life-altering ordeal.
 Like getting a tattoo, this increasingly mainstream form of body modification can have deadly consequences.

-Please keep in mind that some of these medical side effects of piercing are incredibly rare.
-The vast majority of people who get their ears or nose pierced face no major problems besides a little pain and irritation (and getting hassled by their parents, of course).
+Please keep in mind that most of these medical side effects of piercing are incredibly rare.
+The vast majority of people who get their ears or noses pierced face no major problems besides a little pain and irritation (and getting hassled by their parents, of course).
 As long as you find a safe environment and an experienced piercer, things will probably be fine.
 That being said, things can go wrong and it's important to know the risks before getting pierced.